madsrumlenordstrom/penta-five/README.md

 A RISC-V vector processor written in Chisel HDL.

 This repository contains all sources files for the project.
+The processor was designed and implemented by Ulrik Helk and Mads Rumle Nordstroem.

 Before generating verilog a program file needs to exist in the top directory of the project.
 It should be called program.txt and it should contain a program written in pure hex machine code.